arianna-h-h/my-profile-app/README.md

     Paste that URL into your browser when the build is complete, and you will see your deployed app.

-Details are available in [this article.](https://zeit.co/blog/unlimited-static)
+Description are available in [this article.](https://zeit.co/blog/unlimited-static)

 ### [S3](https://aws.amazon.com/s3) and [CloudFront](https://aws.amazon.com/cloudfront/)